rafalp/Misago/docs/developers/admin_actions.rst

 Registering in Misago Admin
 ===========================

-Misago Admin Site is just an hierarchy of page, made of two parts: site that contains tree of links relations and ``urlpatterns`` that is included in ``misago:admin`` namespace.
+Misago Admin Site is just an hierarchy of pages, made of two parts: ``site`` that contains tree of links and ``urlpatterns`` that is included in ``misago:admin`` namespace.

-When Misago is started, it scans registered apps for ``admin`` module, just like original Django admin does.
-If module is found, Misago sees if it defines ``MisagoAdminExtension`` class.
+When Misago is started, it scans registered apps for ``admin`` module, just like Django admin does.
+If module is found, Misago checks if it defines ``MisagoAdminExtension`` class.
 If such class is found, its instantiated with no arguments, and two of its methods are called:

 .. function:: register_urlpatterns(self, urlpatterns)